DHTMLX/docs-booking/docs/guides/configuration.md

 });
 ~~~

-To manage information that is displayed on the left side of the Booking editor dialog, apply the [`infoShape`](/api/config/booking-infoshape) property.
+To manage information that is displayed on the left side of the Booking dialog, apply the [`infoShape`](/api/config/booking-infoshape) property.
 You can hide necessary fields from display by setting values to *false*.

 ~~~jsx {1-7,10}
 const infoShape = {